AntonisTorb/YT-Live-Chat-Replayer/README.md

 - `"BG_COLOR": "#202020"`: The default background color used.
 - `"MEMBER_BG_COLOR": "blue"`: The background color used for the display of membership notifications and membership messages.
 - `"SUPERCHAT_BG_COLOR": "green"`: The background color used for the display of superchat messages.
-- `"HIGHLIGHT_USER_BG_COLOR": "grey"`: The background color used for the display of highlighted user messages.
+- `"HIGHLIGHT_USER_BG_COLOR": "purple"`: The background color used for the display of highlighted user messages.
 - `"EMOTE_SIZE": [24,24]`: The size of the emotes displayed.
 - `"CHAT_LENGTH": 30`: The maximum amount of messages retained in the chat window.
 Reducing this increases performance.
-- `"DISABLE_TITLEBAR": true`: Whether or not to disable the titlebar of the chat window, to avoid having the solid white titlebar.
+- `"DISABLE_TITLEBAR": false`: Whether or not to disable the titlebar of the chat window, to avoid having the solid white titlebar.
 If set to true (default), then the chat window cannot be resized, in which case you can use:
 - `"WINDOW_SIZE" : (480, 640)`: Used to set the size of the window in the format `(width, height)` if the titlebar is disabled.
 - `"TRANSPARENT" : false`: Whether to make the chat window fully transparent.
 This option makes it difficult to move the chat around, a different option is:
 - `"ALPHA": 0.7`: The opacity of the chat window, with a value between 0 (fully transparent) and 1 (fully opaque).
 The disadvantage with this option is that the text also becomes transparent along with the window, so the value should not be too low.
 If you select `"TRANSPARENT" : true`, please set this value to 1.
 - `"OFF_FOCUS_EVENTS": true`: Whether the app should receive the `space` keyboard event in order to play/pause/resume the chat playback when the chat window is not in focus.
+- `"CONDENSED": true`: When set to true, minimizes the empty space allowed in the chat window (removes empty lines after username and bewteen each chat message).
+- `"SHOW_TIMESTAMP": false`: Whether or not to show the timestamp of the chat message next to the username.

 ## Thank you and enjoy!